 This MCDA framework will be discussed, related to mitigation potential, natural channel design, three-dimensional stream design, limiting factors analysis for fisheries, flood risk, geomorphic assessment, river resiliency, cost analysis, changing points of diversion and stakeholder involvement.
 Design/existing risk and design optimization will also be defined and presented for discussion.
 The workshop will end with a MCDA led mock stakeholder involvement exercise that will require audience interaction.

 Workshop #2 Using Sustainability as a Tool for Innovation in Stream Restoration

 Sponsored by Ecotone, Inc.

-Facilitated by Scott McGill, Principal & Founder, Ecotone, Inc., Forest Hills, Md.
+FACILITATOR: Scott McGill, Principal and Founder, Ecotone, Inc., Forest Hills, Md.